Ne-Lexa/google-play-scraper/docs/classes/GPlayApps/gplayapps.savegoogleimages.md

 ```

 [Nelexa\GPlay\Model\GoogleImage](../GoogleImage/README.md) object is
-passed and you must return the full
+passed, and you must return the full
 output. path to save this file.

 ## Parameters